Deep Listening

-A Reflection on Thich Nhat HANH Four Mantras
+A Reflection on Thich Nhat Hanh's Four Mantras

 Zen Master Thich Nhat Hanh is a global spiritual leader, poet, and peace activist renowned for his powerful teachings and bestselling books on mindfulness and peace.
 A gentle, humble monk, Dr. Martin Luther King, Jr. called him "an Apostle of peace and nonviolence" when nominating him for the Nobel Peace Prize.
 Affectionately referred to as Thay ("teacher" in Vietnamese) by his students, his profound and tender teachings have illuminated my spiritual journey.